 Macy’s department store in Chicago may be the place to head for your family Christmas holiday destination.
 It has it all- history, decorations, restaurants, walking, window displays with a story, Christmas tree, shopping, and SANTA!
+Everything about it brought home the reality of Christmas in Chicago.

 Note: I was hosted in Chicago by Enjoy Illinois and received an amazing tour of the Macy’s Store as part of this hosted stay.
 All opinions expressed here are entirely my own.